 If your business name is generic, you could likely have the same problem.
 By adding a brand campaign to your mix, you’re able to protect your brand name from competitors who are bidding on non-branded keywords that happen to be your brand name.

 While Google Ads is one of the most popular advertising channels, it’s far from the only option.
 There are hundreds of digital and traditional advertising platforms that you can be running at any given time, and almost all of them can be complemented by a branded search campaigns.

-Social and Display advertising has grown tremendously in recent years, with major companies running ads in as many places as possible in order to increase the number of impressions with potential customers.
+Social and Display advertising have grown tremendously in recent years, with major companies running ads in as many places as possible in order to increase the amount of impressions with potential customers.
 While these channels can drive conversions, they also tend to drive increased brand awareness when showing to potential customers.
 Not everyone who sees a social or display ad takes an immediate action, so having a brand campaign guarantees that you’ll capture all of that traffic.